hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ### Effective genome length

-To calculate λBG from tag count, MAC2 requires the **effective genome size** or the size of the genome that is mappable.
+To calculate λBG (a parameter discussed in "Peak detection" below) from tag count, MAC2 requires the **effective genome size** or the size of the genome that is mappable.
 Mappability is related to the uniqueness of the k-mers at a  particular position the genome.
 Low-complexity and repetitive regions have low uniqueness, which means low mappability.
 Therefore we need to provide the effective genome length to **correct for the loss of true signals in low-mappable regions**.

 <p align="center">
 <img src="../img/mappable.png" width="300">